 Album number three, Form, was produced at home by former Skeptics man Nick Roughan, but despite rave reviews and a No.1 placing on the NZ alternative charts, there was trouble on the horizon.

-The group recorded a second album with Townend in France and New Zealand in 2013, S.W.I.M., and this was released in August 2014 in NZ, Europe and the US.
-An EP What Did You Expect followed in late 2015 and the album Charm.
-Offensive. is planned for October 2017.
+The group recorded a second album with Townend in France and New Zealand in 2013, S.W.I.M., and this was released in August 2014 in New Zealand, Europe and the US.

 Andrew Wilson - vocals, guitar

 Henry Oliver - bass

 Kane Goulter - bass